 About Bowen Island Wildlife

-Staying on the marked trails is crucial to preserving the habitats for the plants and animals.
-The animals rely on their surroundings, so it is important not to remove anything from the beaches or forests when visiting.
+Only walk on marked trails – it’s crucial to preserving sensitive natural habitats for native species.
+Animals rely on their surroundings, so please do not remove anything from the beaches or forests.